Andromeda (1819)

 Andromeda was built in Sunderland, England in 1819.
 Initially she made one voyage to India, sailing under a licence from the British East India Company.
 She then started sailing to Australia, carrying voluntary and involuntary migrants.
 She made four voyages transporting convicts: one voyage to Van Diemen's Land and three to New South Wales.
-She continue to trade, primarily to Australia.
+She continued to trade, primarily to Australia.
 Her last voyage was to Ichaboe Island.
 She was last listed in 1847.

 Career

 Andromeda first appeared in the Register of Shipping (RS), in 1820.

-In 1813 the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+In 1813, the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
-On 3 June 1821 she sailed from Gravesend, Kent to Madras, arriving there on 3 October.
-On 8 November she arrived at Bengal.
-On 6 June 1822 she arrived back at Gravesend, having come from Bengal, Madras, and St Helena.
+On 3 June 1821, she sailed from Gravesend, Kent to Madras, arriving there on 3 October.
+On 8 November, she arrived at Bengal.
+On 6 June 1822, she arrived back at Gravesend, having come from Bengal, Madras, and St Helena.